China virus toll crosses 130; Japan, U.S. evacuate citizens

 Chinese markets resume trade on Feb.
 3.

-“In our view, the worst is yet to come,” Japanese securities firm Momura said in a note, warning of a severe near-term blow to China’s economy.
+“In our view, the worst is yet to come,” Japanese securities firm Nomura said in a note, warning of a severe near-term blow to China’s economy.

+“We expect Beijing to introduce a raft of measures to provide liquidity and credit support,” it said.

-But in what could be a major step towards reining in the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside China.
+But in what could be a major step toward reining in the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside China.

 As infections spread and the number of cases rises, numerous countries are scrambling to get citizens out of Wuhan while, at the same time, hoping to keep the virus at bay.